 Also known as “upward mentoring”, this model refers to an initiative that flip-flops the traditional mentoring relationship.
 Here, executives are mentored by younger employees.
 The goal is to take advantage of the fresh perspective of younger employees and develop executives’ knowledge on technology, social media, and current trends.

 Jack Welch, former CEO of General Electric, is given credit for inventing reverse mentoring program back in 1999.
 Today, companies like Cisco, Dell, HP use this mentoring model as a part of their employee development plans.
 The concept has proved to be beneficial for both mentors, mentees, and the organization implementing it.

 What are the benefits of reverse mentoring?

-Reverse mentoring offers many benefits and can create lasting impact within an organization.
+Reverse mentoring offers many benefits and can create a lasting impact within an organization:

 1. Increases Retention of Millennials

 Millennials are known as job hoppers.
 That’s why organizations are looking for various ways to retain them in the workforce.
 Many employers are taking advantage of the benefits of upward mentoring that provides millennials with the transparency and recognition they seek.

 When a junior employee is given the responsibility to mentor a senior employee, they feel:

 - Engaged with their work as they get to share their knowledge and skills